dvinubius/scaffold-eth-examples/README.md

 Create a new contract.
 Change its purpose.

-> Now, for any particular YourContract, our app
+> Now, for any particular instance of YourContract, our app
 > - displays contract events
 > - displays contract state
 > - enables contract interaction